Sitecore/jss/packages/create-sitecore-jss/src/templates/node-xmcloud-proxy/README.md

 You should be able to see the following message:
 `server listening on port 3000!`.

+## Deployment options

-## Deploy to Netlify
+### Deploy to Netlify

-`NOTE: If you are using the Angular starter from the XM-Cloud Foundation repository within a monorepo, please skip to Step 3.`
+Follow the steps below to deploy your starter SPA (instructions are for Angular SPA, more to follow in the future).
+The Neylify deployment has been tested and can be used as editing host in XM Cloud.

 1. Run `npm init` in the root directory and add the following scripts to package.json:
    ```